dorin133/ANLP/README.md

 ## Reproducing Final Results

-To recreate the experiments and figures in the final report:
+To recreate the experiments and thw raw data used for analysis and figures in the final report:

 - For **multi-node GPU execution**:
   ```bash